mikael-14/gym-app/README.md

 The Dependency Inversion Principle (DIP) is one of the SOLID principles of object-oriented design.
 DIP states that high-level modules should not depend on low-level modules but rather both should depend on abstractions.
 In other words, it encourages the use of abstractions (interfaces or abstract classes) to decouple high-level and low-level components, allowing for more flexibility, scalability, and easier maintenance.
 To implement the Dependency Inversion Principle in JavaScript, you often use interfaces (or abstract classes) to define contracts, and then you have concrete implementations that adhere to those contracts.

+## Clean code

+Use variables explicit the name of function

 # Testing

+## Unit tests

-For testing gonna use data in memory, for not presiting data in database
+Should be a lot of diferent test, for testint the unit (explicit function) For testing gonna use data in memory, for not presiting data in database, because test should use most isolated possible

+## Test-driven development (TDD)

+Test-driven development (TDD) is a software development approach in which tests are written before the code they are intended to validate.
+While TDD can be a powerful approach, it requires a mindset shift and discipline.
+Developers need to be committed to writing tests first and embracing the iterative nature of the process

+## Tests end to end